Chengdu Metro: Line 6

 Line 6 is a crosstown northwest–south-west pivotal line.
-It is the second longest metro line in Chengdu and the longest non-branching line in China at 68.88 km (with Chengdu Line 18 being in first place for both).
+It is the second longest metro line in Chengdu.
 It has more stations than any other metro line in China, with 54 currently plus two more infill stations coming later.
 It is one of the four lines to have started operation on 18 December 2020.
 Line 6's color is brown.